 Funding is always one of the most challenging, yet vital, parts of building a new business.
 The hub's funding assistance programs uniquely position us to help clients pursue competitive funding through programs such as the Business Accelerator Fund for high-tech and advanced technology companies and other state funding channels.
 With a history of guiding businesses from startup to success, the hub team welcomes entrepreneurs, inventors, and startups alike.

-The hub is also proud to offer more than 4,000-square-feet of training and event space that area organizations and corporations can rent.
+The hub is also proud to offer a more than 4,000-square-foot training and event space that area organizations and corporations can rent.
 Ready to be configured to meet your event needs, the hub's meeting spaces are equipped with state-of-the-art technology necessary to conduct modern presentations effectively.